PartlySaneStudios/partly-sane-skies/README.md

 ## Shortcuts

-### Open Wiki Keybind
+### Open Wiki Keybinding

-Using the keybind, it will automatically look up the wiki article for the item you are hovering over. (``NONE`` key by default)
+Using the keybinding, it will automatically look up the wiki article for the item you are hovering over.
+(``NONE`` key by default)

-### Pets Menu Keybind
+### Pets Menu Keybinding

-A keybind shortcut to open the pets menu.
-Customisable in the vanilla options menu. (``NONE`` key by default)
+A keybinding shortcut to open the pet menu.
+Customisable in the vanilla options' menu. (``NONE`` key by default)

-### Crafting Table Menu Keybind
+### Crafting Table Menu Keybinding

-A keybind shortcut to open the crafting table menu.
-Customisable in the vanilla options menu. (``NONE`` key by default)
+A keybinding shortcut to open the crafting table menu.
+Customisable in the vanilla options' menu.
+(``NONE`` key by default)

-### Wardrobe Menu Keybind
+### Wardrobe Menu Keybinding

-A keybind shortcut to open the wardrobe menu.
-Customisable in the vanilla options menu. (``NONE`` key by default)
+A keybinding shortcut to open the wardrobe menu.
+Customisable in the vanilla options' menu. (``NONE`` key by default)

-### Storage Menu Keybind
+### Storage Menu Keybinding

-A keybind shortcut to open the storage menu.
-Customisable in the vanilla options menu. (``NONE`` key by default)
+A keybinding shortcut to open the storage menu.
+Customisable in the vanilla options' menu. (``NONE`` key by default)

 ### Party All Friends

 A command to party all of your active friends.
-Using ``/fp``, it will party every online member on your friends list.
+Using ``/fp``, it will party every online member on your friends' list.
 </details>